berenslab/contrastive-ne/readme.md

 y = np.concatenate([y_train, y_test], axis=0)
 ```

-By default, `CNE` uses the InfoNCE loss and thus approximates t-SNE:
+By default, `CNE` uses the InfoNCE loss and thus approximates $t$-SNE (one can increase the number of negative samples, e.g. `negative_samples=500` to get a better approximation, see also below):

 ```python
 # default CNE (using the InfoNCE loss)